aphp/edsnlp/docs/tutorials/matching-a-terminology.md

 - Matching a terminology using spaCy's matchers, as well as RegExps
 - Matching on a specific attribute

-You should consider reading the [matcher's specific documentation](../pipelines/core/matcher.md) for a description.
+You should consider reading the [matcher's specific documentation](../pipes/core/matcher.md) for a description.

 !!! note "Comparison to spaCy's matcher"

-    spaCy's `Matcher` and `PhraseMatcher` use a very efficient algorithm that compare a hashed representation token by token. **They are not components** by themselves, but can underpin rule-based pipelines.
+    spaCy's `Matcher` and `PhraseMatcher` use a very efficient algorithm that compare a hashed representation token by token. **They are not components** by themselves, but can underpin rule-based pipes.

     EDS-NLP's [`RegexMatcher`][edsnlp.matchers.regex.RegexMatcher] lets the user match entire expressions using regular expressions.
 To achieve this, the matcher has to get to the text representation, match on it, and get back to spaCy's abstraction.

-    The `EDSPhraseMatcher` lets EDS-NLP reuse spaCy's efficient algorithm, while adding the ability to skip pollution tokens (see the [normalisation documentation](../pipelines/core/normalisation.md) for detail)
+    The `EDSPhraseMatcher` lets EDS-NLP reuse spaCy's efficient algorithm, while adding the ability to skip pollution tokens (see the [normalisation documentation](../pipes/core/normalisation.md) for detail)

 ## A simple use case : finding COVID19